jonasschmidt/ex_json_schema/README.md

 ## TODO

 * Check for invalid references when resolving a schema
-* Return validation errors and not just a boolean
 * Add source code documentation
 * Write a proper README
 * Add URLs resolved in remote schemata to root's refs